Image

 Entrance Auditions

-- By appointment during your campus visit or other pre-arranged date
+• By appointment during a campus visit or on another pre-arranged date

 Register online or call us at 906-227-2563.
 You will receive confirmation and further important information once you have registered.
 We look forward to meeting you!